Christopher Columbus: First voyage (1492–1493)

 Columbus headed for Spain on the Niña, but a storm separated him from the Pinta, and forced the Niña to stop at the island of Santa Maria in the Azores.
 Half of his crew went ashore to say prayers of thanksgiving in a chapel for having survived the storm.
 But while praying, they were imprisoned by the governor of the island, ostensibly on suspicion of being pirates.
-After a two-day standoff, the prisoners were released, and Columbus again set sail for Spain.
+After a two-day stand-off, the prisoners were released, and Columbus again set sail for Spain.